There are now 2 possible online modes for units:

 - Details for undergraduate courses

-- Level 3 option in the Physical and Analytical specialisation in the Chemistry major sequence
+- Level 3 core unit in the Geochemistry major sequence

 - Level 3 elective

-- Students are able to (1) understand the principles and concepts related to advanced topics in the structure of matter at an atomic and molecular level; (2) acquire advanced practical skills in (a) the operation of instrumentation; (b) techniques of data analysis; and (c) the interpretation of experimental measurements and the evaluation of their reliability; and (3) further their skills development in scientific writing, problem solving, critical analysis and teamwork, as well as more advanced research skills specific to the discipline.
+Students are able to (1) describe, summarise and explain the principles and concepts related to advanced topics in the structure of matter at an atomic and molecular levell; (2) acquire advanced practical skills in (a) the operation of instrumentation; (b) techniques of data analysis; and (c) the interpretation of experimental measurements; and (3) demonstrate their skills development in scientific writing, problem solving, critical analysis and teamwork, as well as more advanced research skills specific to the discipline..

-- Typically this unit is assessed in the following ways: (1) laboratory reports; (2) analytical reports of associated scientific literature; and (3) final examination.
+Indicative assessments in this unit are as follows: (1) laboratory reports and worksheets; (2) analytical reports of associated scientific literature; and (3) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)